mbouclas/laravel-5-package-creator/skeleton/README.md

 ## Security

-If you discover any security related issues, please email %(author_email)s instead of using the issue tracker.
+If you discover any security related issues, please email %(email)s instead of using the issue tracker.

 ## Credits